withastro/docs/src/pages/en/guides/content-collections.md

 ### Rendering post contents

-When generating pages with a dynamic route, you can pass each collection entry via `props` in your `getStaticPaths()` function.
-You can then retrieve the entry from `Astro.props` and use `renderEntry` to render its contents:
+When you pass each page route an entry via `props` in your `getStaticPaths()` function, you have access to the entry from `Astro.props`.
+You can use its frontmatter values via the `data` object and use `renderEntry()` to render its content via a `<Content /> component.
+You can optionally add type safety using the `CollectionEntry` utility.

 ```astro "renderEntry" "props: entry"
 ---